District / Region Level Service

 The Public Information subcommittee informs addicts and others in the community about the MA program of recovery.
 Many PI projects serve primarily to encourage people to write or call MA for more information about meetings.
 Dispersing this information can take on various forms, such as: distributing flyers, mass mailings, announcements in the self-help sections of local newspapers, and public service radio announcements, to name a few.
 The PI Handbook provides guidance about how to coordinate this type of service work, and can be downloaded on the Service Manual/Handbooks webpage.

-The Correspondence subcommittee maintains the district / region phone line, PO Box, email account, and other communications from addicts or the community at large.
+The Newcomer Support subcommittee maintains the district / region phone line, PO Box, email account, and other communications from addicts or the community at large.
 It must be remembered that the first contact the outside world has with MA is often with a member of the correspondence subcommittee.

 Events